Trend Micro Discovers Actively Exploited Vulnerability Affecting Millions Of Users: Customers Already Protected

+data-text="Trend Micro Discovers Actively Exploited Vulnerability Affecting Millions of Users: Customers Already Protected" data-link=" Micro Discovers Actively Exploited Vulnerability Affecting Millions of Users: Customers Already Protected" class="whatsapp">Shar Bug allowing attackers to bypass critical protections uncovered by Trend's Zero Day Initiative

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 15 February 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ) a global cybersecurity leader, announced its discovery of a vulnerability in Microsoft Windows Defender that is actively being exploited by cyberthreat group Water Hydra.
+HONG KONG SAR - Media OutReach Newswire - 15 February 2024 - Trend Micro Incorporated (TYO: 4704 ; TSE: 4704 ) a global cybersecurity leader, announced its discovery of a vulnerability in Microsoft Windows Defender that is actively being exploited by cyberthreat group Water Hydra.

 Trend discovered the vulnerability on December 31, 2023 and Trend customers have been automatically protected since January 1, 2024.
 Organizations are advised to take immediate action in response to the ongoing active exploitation of this vulnerability by cybercriminals.